Introduction

 - Direct-sown seedbeds that are still germinating

 If plants are still struggling by evening, water again where needed.
-Just be careful not to leave pots sitting in permanently soggy compost, especially if drainage is poor.
+Just be careful not to leave pots sitting in permanently soggy compost.

 Check Moisture Below the Surface